dr-useless/gobkv/readme.md

 ## Partition:Block:Key mapping
 Distance from key to a partition or block is calculated using Hamming distance.
+If the key contains a namespace, only the namespace is hashed.
 ```go
 d := hash(key) ^ blockId // or partId
 ```